SheldonDavis/LemonWedge/README.md

-# LemondWedge Meal planning web app tool
+# LemondWedge Meal Planner web app
 LemonWedge was built as a portfolio project clone of [meallime](https://www.mealime.com/).

 ### Features